Romanian leftist Social Democrats take lead in parliamentary vote | Politics

 Romanian leftist Social Democrats take lead in parliamentary vote

-Romania's opposition Social Democrats (PSD) have taken the lead in Sunday's national election, seen as pivotal for the country's future in the European mainstream, according to partial results on Monday, but are unlikely to form the next government.
-The PSD, which rode a wave of voter discontent over the coronavirus pandemic and the minority Liberal government's pledges of fiscal restraint, will struggle to form a functioning majority against incumbent Prime Minister Ludovic Orban.
+Romania's opposition Social Democrats (PSD) have taken the lead in vote-counting after elections seen as pivotal for determining the country's future in the European mainstream, partial results showed on Monday - but they are unlikely to be part of the next government.
+The PSD, which rode a wave of voter discontent over the coronavirus pandemic and the minority Liberal government's pledges of fiscal restraint, may not have enough support to form a functioning majority against incumbent Prime Minister Ludovic Orban.

-FEWER PARTIES IN PARLIAMENT The next parliament looks set to have only five or six parties, including the ethnic Hungarian UDMR and the newcomer Alliance for Uniting Romanians (AUR), an ultra-nationalist group formed a year ago which won 9% of votes.
+FEWER PARTIES IN PARLIAMENT The next parliament looks set to have only five parties, including the ethnic Hungarian UDMR and the newcomer Alliance for Uniting Romanians (AUR), an ultra-nationalist grouping formed a year ago which won 9% of votes.

-The populist PMP, founded by former president Traian Basescu, was waiting to see whether it had crossed the 5% threshold for entering parliament.
-Leaders of the Liberals, USR-Plus and UDMR said on Sunday they favoured a centre-right coalition government, as did PMP.
+Leaders of the Liberals, USR-Plus and UDMR said on Sunday they favoured a centre-right coalition government.
 Most clearly ruled out negotiations with the Social Democrats.
+"While PNL and USR-PLUS might have some challenges in aligning their policy positions ... the two parties share a vision on general macro-economic policies.
+Overall, the outlook for government stability is positive," said Andrius Tursa of Teneo consultants.

 The EU would welcome a government led by Orban, after years of efforts by a succession of PSD Romanian cabinets to suppress the independence of the courts - a charge they denied - that mirrored overhauls of the judiciary in Poland and Hungary.
 Orban also campaigned on a promise to bring Romania closer to the EU mainstream following years of fiscal populism, political instability and neglect of rundown infrastructure and public services.